 - Habitual inability to control drinking levels

-- Continued abuse of alcohol in spite of adverse consequences
+- Continued abuse of alcohol despite adverse consequences

 Once the physiological effects of full-blown alcoholism manifest in an individual, quitting the drug can present an array of serious biological and emotional side effects.

 The exact symptoms of alcohol withdrawal are wide-ranging and can vary significantly from individual to individual.
-Most commonly, victims experience a general sense of nervousness, insomnia/restlessness, anxiety, nausea, and irritability.
-In more advanced stages, increased heart rate, tremors, seizures, disorientation, and even hallucinations can become common.
+Individuals often experience nervousness, insomnia/restlessness, anxiety, nausea, and irritability.
+Increased heart rate, tremors, seizures, disorientation, and even hallucinations can become common in more advanced stages.

-Of course, any of these symptoms may (and often do) warrant the seeking of professional medical attention.
-Over a longer-term scale, chronic diseases such as cirrhosis, alcoholic hepatitis, and liver disease may develop in severe abusers, in addition to the onset of various forms of cancer and kidney disease.
+Of course, any of these symptoms may (and often do) warrant seeking professional medical attention.
+Over a longer-term scale, chronic diseases such as cirrhosis, alcoholic hepatitis, and liver disease may develop in severe cases.
+Such individuals are also at greater risk of developing cancer or kidney disease.

 As far as treatment, one of the most common and effective measures is admission into a detox center.
-In these facilities, victims receive all the levels of support – both emotionally and medically – that are needed to make the successful transition to an alcohol-free life.
+In these facilities, individuals receive the emotional and medical support needed to make the successful transition to an alcohol-free life.
 In terms of medical support, doctors often prescribe drugs to help with the onset of anxiety, pain, nausea, and loss of appetite.

-Due to financial, personal, or professional reasons, though, many people find treatment facilities to be impractical.
-This is one of the reasons why CBD oil for alcoholism is on the minds of so many; it’s far cheaper than prescription medications and/or admittance into a treatment facility.
-It also allows individuals to largely self-medicate with a specific oil that is appropriate for them and their unique condition.
+Due to financial, personal, or professional reasons, many people find treatment facilities impractical.
+This is one of the reasons why CBD oil for alcoholism is on the minds of so many.
+It’s far cheaper than prescription medications and/or admittance into a treatment facility.
+It also allows individuals to largely self-medicate with a specific oil appropriate for them and their unique condition.

-To understand how cannabidiol (CBD) works to alleviate the effects of addiction and subsequent withdrawal, we need to first understand how alcohol itself functions to develop neurological reliance.
+To understand how cannabidiol (CBD) works to alleviate the effects of addiction and subsequent withdrawal, we need first to understand how alcohol itself functions to instigate neurological reliance.